 The Political Science Concentrations are:

 The study of global issues, the political systems of foreign countries, and U.S. foreign policy.
 This concentration prepares students for careers in government, business, non-profits, and related agencies that deal with international relations.
 It also prepares students for graduate studies.
-The Global Politics faculty advisor is Professor Anika Leithner.
+The Global Politics faculty advisor is Dr. Anika Leithner

 The study of American government and politics, including government institutions, elections, parties, interest groups, and policy making.
 This concentration is designed to prepare students for political science or public policy graduate programs; law school; or careers in government, interest groups, political campaigns, and other political organizations.
-The American Politics advisor is Professor Chris Den Hartog.
+The American Politics advisor is Dr. Michael Latner.

 Individualized Course of Study (ICS)

 This concentration is designed to provide a unique field of study for students who do not select any of the above concentrations and instead desire a set of courses that meets their individual needs and interests.
 It consists of 28 units of coursework at the 300-400 level selected by the student and recommended by the student's faculty advisor.
 As a whole, the courses must represent a coherent and justified field of study.
-The ICS faculty advisor is Professor Jean Williams.
+The ICS faculty advisor is Dr. Jean Williams.